 Although the personas were created to represent the needs of Cancer.gov/espanol visitors, they can also be used for other health websites.
 The language preferences, cultural values, co-browsing behaviors, health beliefs, acculturation levels, and user needs are the same across many types of websites that provide medical or health information.

-_Information about this case study was provided by an article for User Experience Magazine, written by Silvia Inéz Salazar, Audience Research and Informatics Laboratory Manager at NCI, and Jennifer Romano Bergstrom, Ph.D., User Experience Research Leader at Fors Marsh Group.
-Salazar and Bergstrom also presented this information at the User Focus 2014 conference, and slides from their presentation are available._ New UX content is always being added to DigitalGov, and our Usability Starter Kit provides a list of UX tools.
+Information about this case study was provided by an article for User Experience Magazine, written by Silvia Inéz Salazar, Audience Research and Informatics Laboratory Manager at NCI, and Jennifer Romano Bergstrom, Ph.D., User Experience Research Leader at Fors Marsh Group.
+Salazar and Bergstrom also presented this information at the User Focus 2014 conference, and slides from their presentation are available (PDF, 1.6 MB, 35 pages).
+New UX content is always being added to DigitalGov, and our Usability Starter Kit provides a list of UX tools.